-Its efficient and innovative filtration technology is second to none, which gave me no choice but to place it at the top of my list.
-If you want the best in sediment filtration from a brand with a solid reputation for quality, visit SpringWell today.
+The effecient and innovative filtration technology used in the SpringWell WS1 Whole House Well Water filter is second to none, which gave me no choice but to place it at the top of my list.
+If you want the best in sediment filtration from a brand with a solid reputation for quality, buy the SpringWell today.

 |Brand & model||SpringWell WS1|

 2. RKIN CBS 5 Micron Sediment Whole House Filter — 8.77/10 (Best budget sediment filter)

 - Fraction of the cost of other sediment filters for well water